ICAEW Chartered Accountant · UK M&A Advisory · London

 Months 4 to 12

-Due diligence, negotiation and completion
+Due diligence, SPA negotiation & completion

 Book a Confidential Call